ChimeHQ/Extendable/README.md

 }
 ```

+## SwiftUI Wrappers

+You can use `AppExtensionBrowserView` and `ExtensionHostingView` to integrate the ExtensionKit view system with SwiftUI.
+Neither are complicated, but nice to have.

 ### Suggestions or Feedback

 We'd love to hear from you!
 Get in touch via [twitter](https://twitter.com/chimehq), an issue, or a pull request.